cscsCSCScscs/pyodbc/Tips-and-Tricks-by-Database-Platform.md

 #### DATETIMEOFFSET columns ("ODBC SQL type -155 is not yet supported")

 Use an Output Converter function to retrieve such values.
 See the examples on the [[Using an Output Converter function]] wiki page.

+#### SQL Server Numeric Precision v.
+Python Decimal Precision

+Python's decimal.Decimal type can represent floating point numbers with greater than 35 digits of precision, which is the maximum supported by SQL server.
+Binding parameters that exceed this precision will result in an invalid precision error from the driver ("HY104 [Microsoft][...]Invalid precision value").